-The following glossary of terms is provided to help clarify the meaning of key data transmission security, data networks and data encryption terms.
+This glossary of terms is provided to help clarify the meaning of words and terms as used in cybersecurity and IT – important data transmission security, data network, data encryption, data at rest and associated terms.

 Encryption Terms Explained